 Hor’glank jogged toward the guard shack.
 He waved aside the entry flap and disappeared inside.
-A second later he emerged from the entrance and jogged back toward them.
+A second later, he emerged from the entrance and jogged back over to them.

 “They are coming, senior warden.”

-Two guardsmen led a pair of rope-bound Indashi out from the prison hall prodding them forward with spike-tipped poleaxes.
-Both prisoners halted before Holly, heads bowed.
+Two guardsmen led a pair of rope-bound Indashi out from the prison hall, prodding them forward with spike-tipped poleaxes.
+Both prisoners halted before Holly, their heads bowed.
 Draggles of hair hung down from their temples.

 “My king,” one of them rumbled.
 “I wish to apologize for—”

 Slowly, ceremoniously, she drew a bone-hilted knife from a leather sheath affixed to her belt.
-Its fat blade curved backward into a glimmer-tipped point.
+Its fat blade curved back into a glimmer-tipped point.
 Holly lifted the weapon to eye level.

 “Do you know,” she said, examining it with a speculative gaze, “what it takes to run a kingdom?”
 She let the knife fall to her waist and stared at the prisoners.
 “It takes sacrifice, for suffering is a language understood by all.
 And now, it appears that we three must speak as one.
-In order to maintain our kingdom’s strength, blood must be spilt.”
+If we wish to maintain our kingdom’s strength, blood must be spilt.”

 “Please,” the prisoner on her left gasped. “ ’Twas a single night of drunken revelry!
 I’ll happily pay for—”

-“You’ll pay with your tongue, if you interrupt me again,” Holly snapped.
+“You’ll pay with your tongue, should you interrupt me again,” Holly snapped.
 “Say another word, and I shall cut it from your mouth.”